 Each contributor should have participated sufficiently in the work to take public responsibility for the appropriate content of the manuscript.
 The order of naming the contributors should be based on the relative contribution of the individual included for authorship credit toward the study itself and the writing of the manuscript.
 Once the article has been submitted, the order cannot be changed without written consent from all the contributors.
 The journal prescribes a maximum number of eight authors for all categories of manuscripts except for Case Reports and Case Series that will have a maximum of four authors.

 The authors need to identify one author who will correspond with the Journal office in all matters related to the manuscript called the Corresponding Author.
 The content of the final manuscript including changes suggested by the Editor or reviewer of the manuscript is the responsibility of the corresponding author.

 The Journal of Food and Dietetics Research (JFDR) insists to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer and the publisher.
 Our ethic statements are based on COPE’s Best Practice Guidelines for Journal Editors: http://publicationethics.org/resources/guidelines

-We have a plagiarism check using iThenticate on our Editors and Reviewer’s panel in the manuscript management system.
+We provide plagiarism check software (iThenticate) on the Editor’s and Reviewer’s panel in the manuscript management system.
 We encourage our editors and reviewers to use the plagiarism check.
-Any manuscript with plagiarism more than the journal norms will be rejected immediately.
+The manuscript’s found to have plagiarism is rejected.

 Preparation of the Manuscript